 Anytime you get behind the wheel to practice driving, you must:

-- Be accompanied by a licensed driver who is at least 21 years old and has been licensed for at least three years
+- Be accompanied by a licensed driver who is at least 21 years old and has been licensed for at least 3 years

-- Maintain a clean driving record for the 90-day period before applying for a provisional license (Stage 2)
+- Maintain a clean driving record for 90 days before applying for a provisional license (Stage 2)

-- Avoid drinking and driving; even consuming one drink (.02% concentration of alcohol) could result in a six-month revocation of your driving privileges if you are younger than 21 years old
+- Avoid drinking and driving; a blood alcohol concentration as low as 0.02% could result in a revocation of your driving privileges for 6 months if you are younger than 21 years old

 If you haven't already completed drivers ed, you must do so before taking your road test.